paulo-emilio/Business-Intelligence-Case-Studies/README.md

 # Professional Case Studies

+These case studies showcase how Business Intelligence can be used to solve real business challenges through dashboards, automation, data integration and analytics.
+Rather than focusing on tools alone, each case demonstrates the business context, technical solution and outcomes achieved.

 | Case | Status |
 |------|--------|
 | 🚧 Executive Governance for SAP Implementation | In Progress |